You can reach me at atrox (åṱ) secl

 In 2013, I was speaker at the European Forum Alpbach during the technology symposium days.

 Before that and during my studies, I was a teacher at HTL Spengergasse, a secondary technical high school in Vienna.
 I'm also founding member of Innoc ('Happylab' Hackerspace), Robotchallenge and Funkfeuer Wien.
 Furthermore I was involved in Roboat, an autonoumous self steering sailing vessel.
 Other robots of mine where on display at Roboexotica and at Deutsche Technik Museum in Berlin during an IETF congress.
 I was speaker at several CCC and a SIGINT congresses as well as on B-Sides and appeared in several national and international media reports after describing how to intercept wireless police cameras on Schwedenplatz in Vienna.
 I lectured at several BEST Summer Courses in Vienna and Bratislava on various robotic topics.
-Additionally, I held talks at 20c3, 21c3, 22c3, 23c3, 25c3, 30c3, SigInt, B-Sides Vienna, Troopers 2014, CCS2014, ACSAC2014, DayCon 2015, Troopers 2016 and others.
+Additionally, I held talks at 20c3, 21c3, 22c3, 23c3, 25c3, 30c3, SigInt, B-Sides Vienna, Troopers 2014, CCS2014, ACSAC2014, DayCon 2015, Troopers 2016, DeepSec 2016 and 2017, and others.
 Occasionally, I make humoristic t-shirts for conferences or just for fun.

 Internships / Master's theses